 I joined the Mobile and Platforms team at TED Conferences as a UX/UI designer in November 2016.
 Since then, I’ve been working on features and improvements to be rolled out in this iOS redesign project.

 User Interviews, User surveys, User journey map, Personas

 We identified a lot of opportunities to improve the current iOS app.
 The following are some of the key design questions that we were focusing on for the MVP.

 Sketch, InVision, Zeplin, Framer

 Other than watching TED Talks, listening to TED Talk audio and TED Radio Hour has been a popular way to consume TED content.
-As more TED podcasts are going to be rolled out, we want to incorporate audio content, which is poorly implemented currently, as a first-class citizen in our app.
+As more TED podcasts were going to be rolled out, we wanted to incorporate audio content, which was poorly implemented, to be a first-class citizen in our app.